Notice of intent to make an Enhanced Partnership Plan and modified Enhanced Partnership Scheme

 Copies of the EP Plan and modified Scheme can be found on this website.

 Following this notice, all local bus operators that may be affected have been made aware of the details of the modified EP Scheme.
-They have until 7th December 2020 to offer views and are entitled to object to the modified Scheme, before the EP Plan and modified Scheme can be made by the WMCA and relevant local highway authorities.
+They had until 7 December 2020 to offer views and are entitled to object to the modified Scheme, before the EP Plan and modified Scheme can be made by the WMCA and relevant local highway authorities.
+No objections were received from local bus operators.

 The geographical areas covered by this notice are shown below.